 Getting Started with Modern Web Scraping: An Introduction

-Traditional web scraping offers unique challenges.
+Traditional web scraping runs into a number of unique challenges.
 Relevant information is often scattered across multiple pages containing complex elements like code blocks, iframes, and media.
 JavaScript-heavy websites and authentication requirements add additional complexity to the scraping process.
+Modern AI agents and applications need a reliable web scraping API that can handle these challenges automatically.

-Even after successfully scraping, the content requires specific formatting to be useful for downstream processes like data engineering or training AI and machine learning models.
+Even after successfully scraping, the content needs to be transformed into a specific format to be useful for downstream processes, like data engineering or training AI and machine learning models.
+This is where specialized AI scraping tools become essential for teams building intelligent applications.

-Firecrawl addresses these challenges by providing a specialized scraping solution.
+Firecrawl helps teams solve these problems by providing a specialized web scraping API solution designed for AI.
 Its /scrape

-In this guide, we’ll explore how to effectively use Firecrawl’s /scrape
+In this guide, weโll learn how to use Firecrawlโs /scrape

 endpoint to extract structured data from static and dynamic websites.
-We’ll start with basic scraping setup and then dive into a real-world example of scraping weather data from weather.com, demonstrating how to handle JavaScript-based interactions, extract structured data using schemas, and capture screenshots during the scraping process.
+First, weโll start with basic scraping setup and then dive into a real-world example of scraping form data from dynamic sites, showing how to handle JavaScript-based interactions, extract structured data using schemas, and capture screenshots during the scraping process.
+For website-wide data collection, you might also want to explore generating sitemaps with the /map endpoint to understand a siteโs structure before scraping.

 Table of Contents